-MIDD Management: DCHS maintains overall responsibility for the management and implementation of MIDD 2, including budget and procurement oversight; program development; and evaluation.
-The Behavioral Health Division (BHRD) provides contract, fiscal, program, and administrative staff that support MIDD functions, including the MIDD Advisory Committee.
+MIDD Management: DCHS maintains overall responsibility for the management and implementation of MIDD 2, including budget and procurement oversight, program development, and evaluation.
+The Behavioral Health and Recovery Division (BHRD) provides contract and program staff that support MIDD functions, including the MIDD Advisory Committee.

 Equity and Social Justice: The County's Equity and Social Justice (ESJ) Initiative is foundational to planning and operations of MIDD.
-The planning and development of MIDD 2 was conducted with a deep focus on equity and social justice, and the implementation of MIDD continues to be driven by ESJ values, including cultural responsiveness and harm reduction.3
+The planning and development of MIDD 2 was conducted with a deep focus on equity and social justice, and the implementation of MIDD continues to be driven by ESJ values, including cultural responsiveness and harm reduction.